UmerTariq1/legalize-pk/federal-constitution/article-209.md

 (7) A Judge of the Supreme Court or of a High Court shall not be removed from office except as provided by this Article,

-(8) The Council shall issue a code of conduct to be observed by Judges of the Supreme Court and of the High Courts..
+(8) The Council shall issue a code of conduct to be observed by Judges of the Supreme Court and of the High Courts.